python3statement/pycon-2017/proposal.md

 Like any maintainer of a widely used library, we want to ensure that users still using Python 2 can still have a functioning library, even after development proceeds in a way that does not support Python 2.
-One way to ensure that is to allow easy installation older versions; another way is to have a parallel "Long Term Support" variant that a different community of developers supports going forward.
+One way to ensure that is to allow easy installation of older versions; another way is to have a parallel "Long Term Support" variant that a different community of developers supports going forward.
 At the same time, it is not reasonable to expect users to explicitly pin maximal version dependencies in all of their projects and